-- The extra east west capacity means that the demand for buses will decrease, and; - The additional people brought into central London will mean that some footways are predicted to have a 40% increase in pedestrian flows creating a need for more they should be zero-emission vehicles by 2020.
+- •The extra east west capacity means that the demand for buses will decrease, and; - The additional people brought into central London will mean that some footways are predicted to have a 40% increase in pedestrian flows creating a need for more footway space.

-footway space.

-The Neighbourhood Plan

-supports proposals that reduce

-the number of bus services to

-meet demand and for those

-buses that continue to run

-around or through Mayfair, that
+The Neighbourhood Plan supports proposals that reduce the number of bus services to meet demand and for those buses that continue to run around or through Mayfair, that they should be zero-emission vehicles by 2020.